 History of Valentine’s Day

-the people we love or admire.
+On the 14th of February every year we celebrate Valentine’s Day, giving chocolates and flowers, and all sorts of wonderful Valentine’s gift ideas to the people we love or admire.
 It is an accepted tradition in today’s modern society and means big business for card suppliers and gift retailers all over the world.
 After Christmas, it is one of the biggest events of the year, and people go all out to celebrate.
 But we are going to take a look back through history to see where Valentine’s Day came from and how it developed into the celebration we enjoy today.

 Lupercalia – Origin of Valentines Day